MarkMDekker/Crisis_Bargaining_Model/README.md

 DOI: https://doi.org/10.33774/apsa-2020-jmx66-v2

 # Versions
 31/01/2020 - Initial commits and first draft of readme.
-Let me know if the code works on your computers.

 # Input and parameters
 As input, use the config.ini file.
 The following parameters can be set there: